Being an exchange student

 - Apply for a CPR number online – once you have a confirmed housing offer in the municipality of Aarhus and a residence permit.

-- Book an appointment on either 9 or 23 February 2023 to finish your registrations in person with Citizen Service at Dokk1.
+- Book an appointment on either 29 August or 19 September to finish your registrations in person with Citizen Service at Dokk1.

 It is important that you follow the registration process carefully and bring the required documents to Dokk1.